Karim Adiprasito

 • The resolution of the semistable reduction conjecture and log-smoothness over valuation rings

 these are actually two papers, one with Gaku Liu and Michael Temkin (arxiv:1810.03131) , and one in addition with Igor Pak (arxiv:1806.09168).
 This resolves a conjecture of Abramovic and Karu, and establishes the existence of polystable/semistable modifications for log-varieties over valuation rings/surjective morphisms of complex projective varieties, generalizing classical results of Kempf, Knudsen, Mumford, Saint-Donat and Waterman to log-varieties.
-In particular, the combinatorial core of the argument is a generalization of the celebrated Knudsen-Mumford-Waterman result concerning unimodilar triangulations of lattice polytopes to Cayley polytopes.
+In particular, the combinatorial core of the argument is a generalization of the celebrated Knudsen-Mumford-Waterman result concerning unimodilar triangulations of lattice polytopes to Cayley polytopes; the construction is elementary, but rather intricate.
+My coauthor, friend and former postdoc Gaku realized that it was very powerful, and resolved some further questions

 • Many projectively unique polytopes